 The Greensand Process

-The grains of manganese greensand are of both the size and shape to capture the fine precipitates of iron and manganese, which pass through the upper coarse anthracite layer during normal service conditions.
+The grains of manganese greensand are of both the size and shape to capture the fine precipitates of iron and manganese, which pass through the upper layer normally.

 Manganese greensand is catalytic by nature and is not soluble.
 There is no increase in the total dissolved solids of the treated water, and it is not necessary to backwash manganese greensand every time the well pump starts up.

-Ferrosand Filter Media is manufactured to exact specifications to ensure the complete oxidation of soluble iron, manganese, and arsenic using stoichiometric quantities of oxidising agents, without the need for long reaction times or elevated pH levels.
+Ferrosand Filter Media is manufactured to exact specifications to ensure the complete oxidation of soluble iron, manganese etc. using stoichiometric quantities of oxidising agents, without the need for long reaction times or elevated pH levels.
 (For arsenic removal, a prefeed of ferric chloride may be required.)

 The Ferrosand Continuous Regeneration (CR) process is used primarily when iron removal is the objective, with or without the presence of manganese.
-For more than 25 years in thousands of installations, this technology has proven to be the most cost effective design when iron predominates in the raw water.
+Tthis technology has proven to be the most cost effective design when iron predominates in the raw water.

 The CR method uses a continuous pre-feed of potassium permanganate (KMnO4) or a combination of chlorine (CL2) and KMnO4 to the raw water prior to contacting the Ferrosand Filter.
 Soluble iron and manganese are oxidised to the insoluble form and filtered out by a dual media anthracite / Ferrosand bed.